Knee surgery

 Knee arthroscopy

+A minimally invasive solution for knee problems.
 Knee arthroscopy is a type of minimally invasive surgery designed to diagnose and treat issues within the knee joint.
 During the procedure, a small camera, known as an arthroscope, is inserted into the knee through tiny incisions.
 This allows the surgeon to view the inside of the joint on a screen in real-time.
+In addition to visualisation, the surgeon can use small surgical tools during knee arthroscopy to repair damage, such as removing torn cartilage or smoothing rough areas within the joint.
+Because knee arthroscopy is less invasive than traditional surgery, recovery is generally faster, making it a popular option for addressing conditions like a torn meniscus, damaged cartilage, or inflamed joint lining.

 Need more information?